timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 then look at the `reltuples` column of the `pg_class` table.
 This is not exact, but doesn't require reading all rows from the table.
 Note: for hypertables, the reltuples value belongs to the chunk table, so you must take the sum of `reltuples` for all chunks belonging to the hypertable.
+If the chunk is compressed in one database, but not the other, then this check cannot be used.

 ## 8. Validate that target database can handle production load